 Understanding the significance of the gene pool of a local population of trees and the breeding biology of the remaining specimens, and the effects of planting the same or related species nearby is essential.
 In a small remnant population there is a significant risk of contaminating the local gene pool with genes from other sites if specimens of the same species from elsewhere are planted and are capable of interbreeding with the local remnants.
 Such events are not uncommon and can seriously degrade the genetic integrity of remnant populations, especially if the number of trees is small.
 If such situations arise there is a genuine threat not only to the diversity of the species but to biodiversity of significant parts of Australia.
 There is no value in homogenizing the genes held within the gene pools of populations of trees, but there is real value in maintaining their diversity.

 A VISION FOR THE USE OF NATIVE TREES IN URBAN LANDSCAPES

 The common exotics that are planted are the end products of long breeding and selection programs, some of which go back thousands of years.
-These trees provide considerable amenity value, and have characteristics, which are both well understood and readily specified.
+These trees provide considerable amenity value and have characteristics, which are both well-understood and readily specified.
 It is no wonder that they are so widely and commonly planted!
-Unless better data is available on native trees species, it is highly likely that exotics will continue to be widely planted because there is such good information on them and they can be precisely specified in tender documentation.
+Unless better data is available on native tree species, it is highly likely that exotics will continue to be widely planted because there is such good information on them and they can be precisely specified in tender documentation.